DouniaBK/joe_and_the_chick/README.md

  The barriers are specifically designed for each level.
 As the player increases his score, the barriers will change position and shape to create a maze-like environment.
 The barriers will appear in specific coordinates where nor the snake or the other features are to avoid a premature end of the game.

- * Coffee mug:
+ * Coffee mug ☕:

     The coffee mug is a trap that gives joe super speed leading to a challenging navigation in the game.
-Thankfully, it will only last few seconds.
+The speed is increased by factor 2.

 * The score: